X

 How Will I Be Assessed

-The Access to Higher Education Diploma is predominantly based upon continuous assessment (coursework).
-There will be a variety of teaching methods used throughout the course, including individual practical work, small group exercises, on-line research, group presentations, whole-class teaching and peer assessment.
+The Access to HE (Social Science) Diploma is predominantly based upon continuous assessment (coursework).
+There will be a variety of teaching methods used throughout the course, including individual practical work, small group exercises, on-line research, group presentations, whole class teaching and peer assessment.
 You will be supported and encouraged to develop and practice the skills that will enable you to become an independent learner and fully prepare you for Higher Education.

 The assessment methodology will take a variety of forms including: